ibm-cloud-docs/power-iaas/registering-linux.md

 ### SNAT router configuration
 {: #snat-router-configuration}

+Complete these steps to accurately configure your SNAT router.

-1. Deploy a SLES 8 LPAR on a public network and create subnets (that need to use the SNAT function to get internet access).
+1. Deploy a SLES 8 LPAR on a public network.
+2. Create subnets that require the SNAT function to get internet access.
-2. Use the following commands to allow private network traffic to be accessible for SNAT-ing (these commands assume that the network device for the public IP is `eth0`, and `eth1` for the private network):
+3. Use the following commands to allow private network traffic to be accessible for SNAT-ing:

 ```
 iptables -A FORWARD -i eth1 -j ACCEPT